Dreamchild: Production

-Potter had previously adapted the story for television in 1965 for the BBC's Wednesday Play anthology series, under the title Alice.
+Dennis Potter had previously adapted the story for television in 1965 for the BBC's The Wednesday Play anthology series, under the title Alice.
 Potter expanded the story and added to his script, basing Dreamchild on a real incident where Alice went to New York to collect an honorary degree.
 He decided to do it as a feature, but after unhappy experiences writing Pennies from Heaven and Gorky Park he did it through his own company and also worked as executive producer.
 He used the producer and director of his successful TV production, Cream in My Coffee.

 The film was part of a slate of movies greenlit by Verity Lambert at EMI Films.
-Others included Salyground, Morons from Outer Space, and Comfort and Joy.
-"EMI back with four feature films" – Peter Fiddick.
-The Guardian 16 Nov 1983: 2.
+Others included Slayground, Morons from Outer Space, and Comfort and Joy.
 There was no US money in the film but Universal had first right of refusal to distribute.

-Potter said the movie "was perilously close to an art film but I'm sick of films made for teeny tots or adults who never grew up." and "It's alleged that when you repress things you know are doubtful, that's supposed to be harmful to you as a person, but great art can come out of discipline.
+Potter said the movie "was perilously close to an art film but I'm sick of films made for teeny tots or adults who never grew up". and "It's alleged that when you repress things you know are doubtful, that's supposed to be harmful to you as a person, but great art can come out of discipline.
 Dodgson was a much more complex and heroic man than we think.
 I'm utterly convinced he never made any questionable physical contact with Alice, but he had what in these post-Freudian days would be called a sexual longing."